Time Limits Under The False Claims Act

 - No more than 10 years after the fraud was committed.

-So how does this False Claims Act statute of limitations work for qui tam actions?
+So how does this statute of limitations work for qui tam actions?
 Let’s look at a few examples.

 On July 4, 2015, a government contractor significantly overcharges the government for its services.
 On September 1, 2016, the government learns of the fraud.
 Under these circumstances, the statute of limitations will expire on July 4, 2021, six years after the fraud took place.

 This time, the fraud occurs on July 4, 2011.
 The government learns of the fraud on September 1, 2019.
-Here, the statute of limitations will expire on July 4, 2021, ten years after the fraud’s commission.
+Here, the statute of limitations for a qui tam action will expire on July 4, 2021, ten years after the fraud’s commission.

 Whistleblower Retaliation Actions

-The statute of limitations for whistleblower retaliation actions is three years from the time of the retaliation.
+The statute of limitations for whistleblower retaliation actions under the False Claims Act is three years from the time of the retaliation.

 What Is the First-to-File Rule?